Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## Cooking for Blockheads
 - Water must be pumped in to the sink.

+## Draconic Evolution
+- Draconium Ore does not spawn
+- Draconium Ingots are made in the Arc Furnace using Terrasteel (Botania), Spatial Alloy Ingots (ChromatiCraft), Bedrock Ingots (RotaryCraft), Bedrockium Ingots (Extra Utilities), and VoidMetal Ingots (Thaumcraft).

 ## Ender IO
 - Hard machine recipes are turned on.
 - Alloy Smelter recipes generally require 10x more power (IE Arc Furnaces smelt significantly faster, but require even more power).